 No. To better accommodate your family members' needs, it might be more convenient for one physician to know your family history and care for you, but it is not necessary for each family member to see the same physician.

 It can be hard to know ahead of time exactly how much you'll be charged for a visit.
 Charges are based on such things as time spent with the clinician, services ordered, diagnoses associated with those services and supplies that are used.
-To help our patients, UW Health offers an estimate service called Priceline.
-You may call UW Health's Priceline at (608) 263-1507.
+You can get an estimate of what a procedure or treatment will cost.

 Copays will be collected when you check-in.
 Payments can be made via cash, check or credit card.